tondeverton/recotis-landing-page/README.md

 This project is the front end of [Renata Cotis's landing page](https://recotis.com).

+## License

+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.
+See the [LICENSE](./LICENSE.txt) file for details.

 ## Run

 This is a static web project.
 You can run just oppening [index.html](index.html) in some browser.